Ryan-Holben/redditSample2/readme.md

 <img src="/Data/capped.png" width="350px"> <img src="/Data/uncapped.png" width="350px">

+Next, we use various numerical methods to look at our data.
+This includes:

+1. Denoising our data:
+    * Using a high-pass filter over the frequency space (using SciPy's FFT and inverse FFT functions)
+    * Using a moving average
-Next, we use numerical methods to look at first and second derivatives for the posting curves.
-We then sort posts by final score, and generate PDFs of their graphs.
+2. Comparing first and second derivatives for successful/unsuccessful posts.

+We then sort posts by final score, and generate PDFs of their graphs, a sample of which is seen below.
+More comprehensive results can be found in `Data/`'s PDF files.

 <img src="/Data/graphs.png">